“Alone we can do so little, together we can do so much.” – Helen Keller

 One key thing I have learned over all my years of attending workshops and conferences and garnering techniques from some of the world’s most successful people is:

 Those people did not get there alone.
-Success takes support and this issue of Sound Advice will show you how to create a support group that can help you stay on track and achieve your music career success.
-It’s called a Mastermind Group.
+Success takes support, and in this post I will show you how to create a support group that can help you stay on track and achieve your music career success.
+A Mastermind Group.

-I hear it all of the time – musicians call me up and say: “If only I had a manager,” or a booking agent or a record label, etc.
+I hear it all of the time – musicians call me up and say: “If only I had a manager,” or a booking agent, or a record label, etc.

-What a Mastermind Group is
+What a Music Mastermind Group is

-What a Mastermind Group is Not
+What a Music Mastermind Group is Not

-A mastermind meeting is a place for goals and a place for action and a place where you can really focus on yourself and your career.
+A mastermind meeting is a place for goals, and a place for action, and a place where you can really focus on yourself and your career.

-Setting Up Your Mastermind Group
+Setting Up Your Peer Mentoring Mastermind Group

-I suggest you create a group of four to six people – if you are married or part of couple and you want to set and achieve goals with your spouse or significant other I suggest a group of 3 couples (it’s OK to have different goals).
+I suggest you create a group of four to six people – if you are married or part of a couple and you want to set and achieve goals with your spouse or significant other, I suggest a group of 3 couples (it’s OK to have different goals).
 If you are not part of a couple, I suggest a group of three to four others in addition to you.
 These people do not have to be in the music business, and it may actually be better if they are not.
-These people also do not have to be reaching for the same type of goals – they will however need your good input to achieve them, and you will need theirs.
+These people also do not have to be reaching for the same type of goals – they will, however, need your good input to achieve them, and you will need theirs.